CreativeCodingLab/BRAINtrinsic/README.md

 To run BRAINtrinsic in the OR compatible mode, make sure to download [oculus-rest](https://github.com/CreativeCodingLab/BRAINtrinsic/blob/gh-pages/oculus-rest) (Mac OS only).
 More information about the "oculus-rest" plugin can be found [here](https://github.com/msfeldstein/oculus-rest).
 Now:
-- Plug you HDM to your computer
+- Plug the HDM into your computer
 - Launch the oculus-rest plugin
 - Click [here](http://creativecodinglab.github.io/BRAINtrinsic/visualization.html?dataset=Demo1&vr=1&load=0) for DK1 version or [here](http://creativecodinglab.github.io/BRAINtrinsic/visualization.html?dataset=Demo1&vr=2&load=0) for DK2 demo version.
 If you want to upload your own data, go to the upload page and then select the version of Oculus Rift you are using in the radio button and finally click the "start" button.